 Step 6 – Authorize background and DMV Check

 Give your consent to a background and DMV check.
 Lyft will review your criminal and motor record.
 This process takes about a week to clear: if you don’t hear back right away, don’t worry.
 Lyft will notify you about the outcome of the check.

 Schedule a date and time for a 19 point vehicle inspection by a certified mechanic to ensure that you meet all the vehicle requirements.
 After all, nobody wants to be riding in an unsafe vehicle that’s barely roadworthy.

-Before having your vehicle inspected, we suggest watching the video below to get familiar with the vehicle requirements and inspection process, so you know what to inspect once you do take your car in.
+Before having your vehicle inspected, we suggest watching the requirements video above to get familiar with the vehicle requirements and inspection process, so you know what to inspect once you do take your car in.

 Speaking from experience, it’s worth knowing, so you can avoid taking your car in more than once.

 Step 8 – Get approved and drive

 After you get your vehicle inspected, you just have to clear your background check.
 If approved, Lyft will send you an email to let you know you can hit the road and start giving rides.